 To protect the packages from tampering or accidental deletion, the Write/Modify permissions of C:\Recovery\Customizations should be restricted to the local Administrators user group.

 Some settings and customizations cannot be included in provisioning packages.
-Instead, you can restore them using an unattend file applied using the Push-button reset extensibility scripts.
+Instead, you can restore them using an unattend file applied using the Push-button reset extensibility points.
 For settings which are supported by both provisioning packages and unattend, it is recommended that you specify them using only one of the mechanisms, not both.
 To learn more, see How push-button reset features work.

 Capturing Windows desktop applications using Windows User State Migration Tool (USMT)'s ScanState tool